-Let your bank, credit union and card providers know.
+Let your bank and credit card providers know.

 Contact your financial institution(s) and let them know that you’ve experienced fraud using your personal information and see what help they can offer.
 Many institutions can add a fraud alert or other precautions to your banking profile to help you keep your money and information more secure.

 For consistent, proactive monitoring of your information, you may want to think about signing up for a credit monitoring or identity theft protection service.
 There are several companies that monitor the web and other databases for uses of your personal information.
 Many will even work with you if you do become the victim of identity theft or if you incur costs as a result of a theft.
-While these services typically include an annual or monthly membership fee, they can serve as a valuable layer of additional protection – especially if you’ve experienced identity theft in the past or you’ve been a victim of a data breach.
-At Washington Federal, we offer IDProtect with our Green and Stellar Plus checking accounts.
-(Both types of accounts require $100 to open.
-Click here to find out more.)
+While these services typically include an annual or monthly membership fee, they can serve as a valuable layer of additional protection – especially if you’ve experienced identity theft in the past or if you’ve been a victim of a data breach.
+At Washington Federal, we offer IDProtect with our Green and Stellar Plus accounts.
+(Both types of accounts require $100 to open.)

 IDProtect includes credit file monitoring, 3-in-1 credit report, identity theft expense reimbursement coverage and resolution services.
 IDProtect also includes total identity monitoring of more than 1,000 databases for your name, address, date of birth and Social Security number.
 You’ll get daily monitoring of your credit files with alerts via email, and text (if activated).
 Plus you can request to receive a new credit report every 90 days or upon receipt of a credit alert so that you can double check your report details.
 Some benefits of IDProtect do require registration and activation, but all are available at no extra cost to our Green or Stellar Plus Checking account owners.